FindMySchool LogoFindMySchool

 The college structures learning around disciplined, traditional pathways.
 Setting by ability operates across core subjects, ensuring peers studying at similar levels work together.
 Individual tutors provide pastoral oversight, supporting the transition to university-style independence that characterises post-16 study.

 The college maintains a dedicated Oxbridge Coordinator supporting aspiring candidates through applications and interview preparation.
-Beyond Cambridge and Oxford, destinations reflect strong progression into research universities.
-Approximately 80% of leavers progress to higher education or training overall, with 23% specifically entering Russell Group universities — a proportion indicating consistent placement within the UK's most selective institutions.
+Beyond Cambridge and Oxford, families should ask for the latest destinations picture, including higher education, apprenticeships and Russell Group progression.
 The college's careers and higher education guidance emphasises work experience, university visits, and employer engagement alongside academic preparation.

 The enrichment programme provides genuine breadth outside formal A-level study.
 Music features prominently: the Big Band, Orchestra, Chamber Choir, and Pop Choir create multiple entry points for musicians at varying levels, whilst specialist ensembles including Music Theory groups and the annual Battle of the Bands festival establish music as a genuine community activity rather than peripheral hobby.